finom/vovk/docs/docs/service-controller.md

 ## `VovkRequest` type

 Every route handler receives two arguments: request object and a record of parameters extracted from the route path.
 The request object defined as `VovkRequest<BODY, QUERY>` is the standard `NextRequest` object extended by body and query.
-It re-defines type of `NextRequest['json']` and `NextRequest['nextUrl']['searchParams']['get']` so you don't need to re-type body of `any` type or search param of `string | null` type.
+It re-defines type of `NextRequest['json']` and `NextRequest['nextUrl']['searchParams']['get']` so you don't need to force types for body of `any` type or search param of `string | null` type.

 ```ts
 // /src/vovk/post/PostController.ts